Sortarr Setup v0.9.0

 Network & CSRF

 Set this to the immediate proxy IP/host in front of Sortarr when known.
-Changes apply after restart.
-Leave blank only if wildcard proxy trust is intentional.
+Changes apply after restart because Waitress trust is a startup setting.
+Leave blank only if wildcard proxy trust is intentional, and do not treat that wildcard state as a supported External-auth deployment for `0.9.0`.

 What to do if diagnostics report a mismatch: